ECOS Publishes Report on Emerging Contaminants

 Committee Publishes Tool to Prioritize Contaminants of Emerging Concern

 The Cross-Media Committee, working closely with the ECOS Emerging Contaminants Work Group, recently finished developing a Tool to Prioritize Contaminants of Emerging Concern.
-The document is intended for use by environmental agency leaders and suggests key criteria for prioritizing emerging contaminants so that agencies can more readily use their limited resources to identify and address priority substances.’
+The document is intended for use by environmental agency leaders and suggests key criteria for prioritizing emerging contaminants so that agencies can more readily use their limited resources to identify and address priority substances.
 The tool is merely suggestive of considerations that may aid the prioritization process and is flexible for being adapted to accommodate the unique needs and circumstances of individual agencies.

 The ECOS Emerging Contaminants Work Group is composed of ECOS members and their designees.
 The group affords a states-only forum where officials can focus on issues regarding emerging contaminants, including pharmaceuticals and nanomaterials.
 Founded in 2009, the group produces recommendations and collaborative work products and serves as a subgroup of the ECOS Cross-Media Committee.
 The group enjoys participation from a number of states and is currently chaired by Doug Fine of Massachusetts.
-The group is staffed by Matthew Jones (ECOS).

 The ECOS Emerging Contaminants Work Group recently completed a number of work products, including:

 The group also recently began an outreach effort to federal agencies in order to advocate for increased funding for nanomaterials risk research (see letter here).
 Representatives of the Cross-Media Committee and the Emerging Contaminants Work Group recently met with the White House Office of Science and Technology Policy and members of the federal Nanotechnology and Environmental Health Implications Working Group.
 Notes from the October 2009 meeting are available here.